 If you are facing a DUI charge near Santa Barbara and wish to avoid an increased insurance rate, speak with a trusted DUI defense attorney as soon as possible.
 For questions about how a conviction may affect your insurance policy or to discuss DUI defense strategies with one of our California criminal defense lawyers, contact The Aron Law Firm today.
 Our expert attorneys are dedicated to protecting your rights by investigating your case in detail and building a robust defense.
 Our legal team is well versed in DUI defense law and may help you avoid the consequences that stem from this offense.

 At The Aron Law Firm, we have experience protecting clients from a wide variety of criminal charges.
 We take a client-centered approach that aims to make the legal process as painless as possible.
-To speak with a DUI defense attorney, schedule a free consultation by calling (805) 618-1768 or completing our online contact form today.
+To speak with a DUI defense attorney, schedule a consultation by calling (805) 618-1768 or completing our online contact form today.